Agriculture - Agriscience Technology Emphasis

-Admission Requirements: Admission to Murray State University Graduate School.
-(Click HERE for details.)
-GRE test scores are required.
+Admission to Murray State University Graduate School.
+(View our website for details.)
+For 2018, GRE test scores are not required for the Non-Internship Concentration.
 No specific undergraduate degree is required; however, some courses have a prerequisite of an introductory nutrition course and science and/or chemistry courses.
 Contact the program coordinator for more details!

 - Dr. Kathy Stanczyk

 Occupational Safety and Health with an Emphasis in Safety Management